sujaymohithe/RiskMethods/README.md

 ### `react-bootstap and toastr`
 - react-bootstap is used as front-end framework for styling and layout.
+- Simple UI is designed as per the task assignment
+- Responsive UI using react-bootstrap is achieved
 - toastr is used for user notifications and messages.

 ### `SUPPORTED BROWSERS`